Academic Catalog

 Glen Oaks has varied extracurricular activities for students of all ages.
 The College presents a broad array of events including, but not limited to, intercollegiate athletics, intramural sports, cultural and educational events, student clubs, Student Government, Phi Theta Kappa, awards banquets, and graduation ceremonies.

 Glen Oaks is a member of the Michigan Community College Athletic Association (MCCAA) and the National Junior College Athletic Association (NJCAA).
-The College competes in men’s and women’s basketball, men’s and women’s bowling, men's and women's cross country, men’s baseball, women’s softball, women’s volleyball and men’s golf.
+The College competes in men’s and women’s basketball, men’s baseball, women’s softball, women’s volleyball and men’s golf.
 The MCCAA and NJCAA regulate athletic competition, and establish eligibility standards for member colleges.
 Glen Oaks subscribes to these standards and rigidly enforces them.
 It is possible, with changing student interest or cost, that intercollegiate sports may be added or dropped when necessary.

 Campus Cupboard

-Currently enrolled GOCC students are able to receive 3-5 days worth of nutritious food (with quantities of food items based on the number of people living in the student’s household) once every two weeks.
-To request food assistance service, first-time Campus Cupboard users can complete a Campus Cupboard Application online.
-Volunteers will look over each application and reach out to the student to schedule a day and time to pick up a pre-assembled food box.
+Currently, enrolled GOCC students can receive 5-7 days' worth of nutritious food (quantities of food items based on the number of people living in the student’s household) once every two weeks.
+To request food assistance, students can complete a Campus Cupboard Application online.
+Volunteers will review each application and contact the student to schedule a day and time to pick up a pre-assembled food box.

 Fitness and Wellness Center